 The Ontario government, in partnership with Ontario’s health and safety associations, has released more than 170 health and safety guidance resources covering a wide range of workplaces.

 TBDHU has also developed guidelines and tips for specific work settings.
-See the list below.
+See the tabs below.

 - NO personal containers allowed (single-use, disposable containers provided by the food establishment ONLY)

 - TBDHU COVID-19 Guidance Document for Food Premises *Currently being updated

 - Guidance for the Restaurant and Food Services Sector - Ministry of Labour, Training and Skills Development

 - Guidance for Food Premises Best Practices Summary Sheet - Government of Ontario (PDF)

 - Physical Distancing Sign (Picking Up Take Out) (English PDF)

 - Collection of patron contact information poster (PDF)

 - NO self-serve food items at grocery and convenience stores e.g. soup, olive bars, hot dogs machines.
 Items that are normally self-serve can be pre-packaged by staff in take-out containers.

 - Ensure customers practice mandatory hand hygiene (hand wash or apply alcohol-based hand sanitizer or be provided with a pair of disposable gloves) before handling scoops.